-Cake Decorating - Frost a two to four inch sugar cookie using prepared or homemade frosting and decorate with sprinkles.
-Place the decorated cookie on a paper plate and cover with plastic.
+Cake Decorating - Frost one 2” or 4” sugar cookie using store-bought or homemade frosting and decorate with sprinkles.
+Place the decorated cookie on a paper plate and cover with plastic wrap.
 You do not need to make your cookie.

 CRAFTS - Make and exhibit one article from the area of needlework, latchwork, candle-making, fine arts, etc. If drawing a picture or making a collage, either draw or make on 14”x22” poster board, or mount on this type of poster board.

 FOODS - Exhibit 3 baked biscuits either purchased canned or homemade.

-FORESTRY - Mount 1 (one) leaf on a 14”x22” horizontal poster board.
-Identify the leaf on the poster.
+FORESTRY - Mount and identify by labeling 3 leaves on a 14”x22” horizontal poster.

 GARDEN - Plant, grow and exhibit 1 vegetable.
 Follow single vegetable requirements for correct exhibit number of vegetables.
 (Refer to list in Garden section of regular 4-H for number to bring.)

 NOTE - Mini 4-H Livestock members are not to work with or show live animals in a 4-H event.

-MODELS - Make and exhibit a Lego or Duplo type model appropriate for a kindergarten aged member.
+MODELS - Make and exhibit a Lego or other model kit appropriate for a kindergarten aged member.
 Exhibit needs to be attached to a base no larger than 8”x8”x8” with all pieces secured.